 In regard to individual therapy, one of the primary benefits is the ability to focus exclusively on one’s own feelings about the relationship without having to worry about how those thoughts might affect their partner.
 This is the place to explore whether you are really and truly committed to working through the difficulties within your marriage, or if things have devolved past the point of no return.
 In addition, if divorce is the end result, having the support of a therapist can make the following period of transition easier to weather.

 At the end of the day, the decision to either work on the marriage or move toward divorce is one of the most important choices that a Texas couple can make.
 It deserves the full attention of both spouses, and a concerted effort to determine if the marriage can be saved.
-Therapy does not always end in the repair of a damaged marriage, but in many cases those who do decide to divorce can do so with the knowledge that they exhausted every possible option for working things out.
+Therapy does not always end in the repair of a damaged marriage, but in many cases those who do decide to find a divorce attorney in Fort Worth can do so with the knowledge that they exhausted every possible option for working things out.
 This allows both parties to move forward with a greater degree of clarity and determination, which can translate into a happier future.

 Source: Care2.com, Should You Get A Divorce?
 Questions To Ask Before ‘I Don’t’, Lesli Doares, Feb.
 20, 2014